Lawyerist/lawyerist-shortcodes/README.md

 # Lawyerist Shortcodes Plugin for WordPress

-A plugin with shortcodes for Lawyerist.com.
+See [Github commits](https://github.com/Lawyerist/lawyerist-shortcodes) for a sort-of changelog.